async-aws/aws/docs/features/async.md

 the function will return `true` or thrown an exception.
 If the timeout is reached, it will return `false`.

+> **Note:** The call `$result->resolve()` is a blocking call because we are waiting
+> for the response.
 Use `$result->resolve(0)` for a non-blocking call.

 ### Batch requests

 Consider the following example.
-It is creating 10 `InvocationRequest`s and printing their result.
-The result that is downloaded first will be printed first.
+It is creating 10 Lambda `InvocationRequest`s and printing their result.
+The HTTP response that is downloaded first will be printed first.
 The order the requests are created do not matter.

-The `Result::wait` function will iterate over provided results, and yield the the response as soon as it has been resolved.
+The `Result::wait()` function will iterate over provided results, and yield the the response as soon as it has been resolved.

 The function has a `?float $timeout = null` argument.
-If the timeout is set to `2.0`, the HTTP client will wait for 2 seconds for responses.
+If the timeout is set to `2.0`, the HTTP client will wait up to 2 seconds for responses.
 Each time a response is received, the function will yield the response.
-If the timeout is reached, or all responses are resolved, the loop stops.
+If the timeout is reached, or all responses are resolved, the loop will stop.

 The function has also a `$fullResponse` argument.
 When `false` (default value) the HTTP client will wait only for HTTP status code and headers.
 When `true`,